stegiopast/ClearFinder/README.md

 If you want to have an access to your GPU permanently, make sure to add this line "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/lib/" to the end of the ~/.bashrc file and safe the content.
-This will allow your system to permanently remember this variable
+This will allow your system to permanently remember this variable.

+Please check if the GPU is available for tensorflow.

 ```bash
 conda activate Cellfinder_env
 python
 ```

-Please check if the GPU is available for tensorflow.

 ```python
 import tensorflow as tf